kapawlak/temp_lab_host/Courses/6/CL/lab2.md

 Focal points are so important to the function of lenses, that we even characterize lenses using them.
 All lenses are identified by their **focal length**, or the distance from the lens's center to their focal point.
 Focal lengths can be positive for converging lenses and negative for diverging lenses.

 ::::::Exercise (focal|1 Point)
-1. Would you expect a convex lens with a higher **curvature** (more round) to have a longer or shorter focal length?
+1. Would you expect a convex lens with a higher **curvature** (more round vs flat) to have a longer or shorter focal length?
 Explain your reasoning, citing [](#Exercise-curve-2) or a sketch if needed.
 2. Would you expect a convex lens with a higher **index of refraction** to have a longer or shorter focal length?
 Explain your reasoning, citing [](#Exercise-curve-2) or a sketch if needed.

 ::::::